lingasc/icebreaker-generator-thanks/README.md

 # Our Audience
 **End Users:**
-Matt, Eric, and/or Argo, for whom I made this as a teacher appreciation gift.
+Matt, Eric, and Argo, for whom I made this as a teacher appreciation gift.
 This program could also be useful for:

 - People managers